lukasuz/lukasuz.github.io/_posts/2021-10-17-animation.md

 </div> -->
 *If you do not have any previous knowledge in projecting images into the latent space of StyleGAN, you should read [3] and [5] first.*

 In my <a href="{{ site.baseurl }}/blog/2021/landmarks/">previous post</a>, I showed how to project facial landmarks into the latent space of a pre-trained StyleGAN2 while keeping the look of another one (to some extent), i.e. the identity.
 In this post, I will explain how to expand this approach for generating short face animations in two ways.
 The first approach keeps a face identity, while the second one does **not** keep a face identity.
 Allowing for smooth transitions between faces while projecting coherent facial animation into the latent space.
 Note that no model was trained for this approach and it is purely done through minimization, thus the quality of generation is limited.
+I will go into the limitations of this methods later in this post.

 You can generate your own animations in this <a href="https://colab.research.google.com/drive/1ghSB78uobrRxWRtDSCsXCKEUOkUlpOyH?usp=sharing">notebook</a>.
 The code itself can be found in this <a href="https://github.com/lukasuz/stylegan2-landmark-projection">repository</a>.

 <h3>Preserving the face identity (more or less)</h3>
 For this, we will need two inputs.
 Firstly, a face image, $$x_{look}$$, whose look shall be replicated.
-Secondly, a sequence, $$x_{landmark}^i$$, of $$i$$ images frames, whose facial landmarks are used for projection.
-An example is given below.
+Secondly, a sequence of $$i$$ images, $$x_{landmark}^i$$, whose facial landmarks are used for projection.
+Examples are given below.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">